Walnut Crusted Artichokes (Vegan). Unique, amazing appetizer.

 Many of our meals will be vegetarian, though.
-For health reasons, I have been trying to eat less meat and more fruits and vegetables.
+For health reasons, I try to eat less meat and more fruits and vegetables.
 When our kids and grandkids come to visit, that’s not usually possible since they turn their noses up at many vegetables and hate to try new things.
 It makes me feel like the evil grandmother who only cooks disgusting foods.
 So I frequently stick to simple chicken, pork or beef, paired with potatoes or rice, and broccoli or green beans.
 Oh!
 How I would love it if everyone would be more food adventurous!

 - 1/2 cup toasted walnut pieces

 - 1-2 teaspoons very fine lemon zest

 - 1/4 teaspoon ground pepper